 Preparation is what makes you ready to perform a job with perfection.
 Screen printing has too many steps and you have to gear up yourself to pull off this job and timelygrapple with any issues you might face in the course of each of these steps.

 Therefore, you should prepare yourself with all the required materials and tools in order to perform this job with precision.

 2. Using Too Much Ink

 Using too much ink can spoil the quality of your prints.
-It is difficult to manage too much ink on screen and it makes it hard to perform clean stroking since the ink become too thick.
-Having too much ink on screen can hinder smooth print stroking and back flooding.
-Therefore, you should put the ink in moderation to make it easier to perform stroking in order to get a clean print.
+It is difficult to manage too much ink on the screen and it makes it hard to perform clean stroking since the ink becomes too thick.
+Having too much think-on-screen can hinder smooth print stroking and back flooding.
+Therefore, you should put the ink in moderation to make it easier to perform strokes in order to get a clean print.

 3. Not Maintaining an Off-Contact

 Maintaining an off-contact is essential to get a clean print on a substrate.
 Off-contact is a standard gap between a screen and a substrate.
 It helps effectively release the ink onto a substrate during the stroking.
 Ideally, you need to keep a gap between 1/32 inch to a quarter of an inch.

 To help achieve the right gap between a screen and substrate, you can take help of a shim with the right sizeand put it between the screen and platen and then adjust the knobs of screen to raise it above the platen until it levels the size of the shim.